Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Spanish Language

 For customers who inform us their preferred language is Spanish, upon your request, Citi can provide you with an unofficial Spanish translation of this Agreement and Spanish versions of your account statement.
 Although we may send you a Spanish version of your account statements, you can obtain an English version upon request.
 If you receive both an English and Spanish version of this Agreement or if you request English and Spanish versions of your account statements, you should retain both versions for your records.
-Many features on Citi Online and Proprietary Citibank ATM, and CitiPhone Banking® are offered in Spanish.
+Many features on Citi Online and Proprietary Citibank ATM, and CitiPhone BankingÂ® are offered in Spanish.

 ## Account Communications